-The three sectors' decarbonization journey is made up of three fundamental elements: emission reduction targets, specific indicators and roadmaps specific decarbonization processes.
-Your roadmaps of decarbonization of each segment were established from the Curve of Marginal Cost of Abatement (MAC Curve), methodology that allows evaluating different low carbon scenarios through carbon pricing and abatement potential of different technological routes.
-More than 100 possible emission mitigation options were then raised, submitted to a technical and economic evaluation to be prioritized, which resulted in the roadmaps that will guide the decarbonization journey of CSN's productive businesses.
+is made up of three fundamental elements: emission reduction targets, specific indicators processes.
+Your roadmaps of decarbonization of each segment were established from the Curve of Marginal Cost of Abatement (MAC Curve), methodology that allows evaluating carbon pricing and abatement potential of different technological routes.
+More than 100 possible emission mitigation options were then raised, submitted to a technical and economic evaluation to be prioritized, which resulted in the roadmaps that will guide the decarbonization journey of CSN's productive